masikh/Masikh-Python-LDAP-Suite/README.md

 	undo transactions/modifications on the LDAP database via MPLS.

-*	Login: From here you can bind to a different LDAP server Then the default server.
+*	Login: From here you can bind to a LDAP server other then the default server.
 (The Default server is configured in the MPLS environment file; environment.py)

 *	Help menu: You can browse through these help-pages.